Judeo-Tat Theatre

-The Judeo-Tat Theatre in Derbent, Dagestan, Russia, specializes in staging plays centered on the lives of Mountain Jews, primarily created by members of the community.
+The Judeo-Tat Theatre, also known as Lev Manakhimov Municipal Judeo-Tat Theatre in Derbent, Dagestan, Russia, specializes in staging plays centered on the lives of Mountain Jews, primarily created by members of the community.
 The performances are conducted in the Judeo-Tat language (Juhuri).

+History

-Theater in the Russian Empire
+Theatre in the Russian Empire

 Traditionally, the Judeo-Tat Theatre created and performed works in Derbent, where most of the Mountain Jews lived.
 The first theatrical event by Mountain Jews took place in December 1903 when Asaf Agarunov, a teacher and Zionist, staged a play based on a story by Naum Shoykovich, translated from Hebrew, titled "The Burn for Burn".
 The performance was held in honor of schoolteacher Nagdimuna ben Simona (Shimunov)’s wedding.

-Theater in the Soviet Union
+Theatre in the Soviet Union

 Derbent (Dagestan)

 In 1918, a drama studio was established in Derbent under the leadership of Rabbi Yashayo Rabinovich.
 Since 1924, the Mountain Jewish group became known as the Cultural and Educational Circle of Mountain Jewish Youth, commonly referred to as the "GEM Circle" (Кружок ГЕМ).
 It was led by Yuno Semyonov (1899–1961) and Manashir Shalumov.

 In 1924, Yuno Semyonov staged two plays in the Derbent Mountain Jewish circle: "Two Leather Sellers" and A "Cunning Matchmaker."

-In 1935, the first Soviet theater in Derbent was established, comprising three troupes—Russian, Judeo-Tat, and Azerbaijani.
+In 1935, the first Soviet theatre in Derbent was established, comprising three troupes—Russian, Judeo-Tat, and Azerbaijani.
 It originated from drama circles led by Manashir and Khanum Shalumov.
-Initially, men played female roles, but over time, women began to participate in the theater.
+Initially, men played female roles, but over time, women began to participate in the theatre.

 This marked the beginning of a prosperous period, with numerous performances being staged.
 In 1939, the Judeo-Tat Theatre won the Festival of Theatres in Dagestan.
-The music for its productions was composed by the theater’s composer and musical director, Djumshud Ashurov (1913–1980), an "Honored Artist of Dagestan."
+The music for its productions was composed by the theatre’s composer and musical director, Djumshud Ashurov (1913–1980), an "Honored Artist of Dagestan."

-At the beginning of 1941, the theater was rehearsing "The Rift" by Boris Lavrenyov and "Aydin" by Jafar Jabbarly.
+At the beginning of 1941, the theatre was rehearsing "The Rift" by Boris Lavrenyov and "Aydin" by Jafar Jabbarly.